Coronavirus: Germany warns against travel to parts of Belgium | DW | 05.08.2020

 "Numbers of new infections and deaths have been rising since the end of July, especially in the Antwerp province," the Foreign Ministry wrote.

-Cases in the northern province, which does not share a border with Germany, have risen to 50 cases per 100,000 residents, Germany's Foreign Ministry said.
-The Robert Koch Institute, Germany's public health authority, classifies such regions with such a proportion as high-risk.
+The proportion of cases in the northern province, which does not share a border with Germany, has risen to 50 cases per 100,000 residents, Germany's Foreign Ministry said.
+The Robert Koch Institute, Germany's public health authority, classifies such regions with such a proportion as "risk areas."

 Travelers returning to Germany from the region would be obliged to self-isolate for 14 days, unless they could provide a fresh, negative COVID-19 test.